Finding time for writing isn’t easy, especially if you’re just starting out.

 This includes notifications that “you’ve got email” or, better yet, someone that you don’t even know has just liked one of your comments on Facebook and you feel that need to check it out right away.

 My advice: unplug yourself from all things connected to the Internet.
+When it’s time for writing there is no need for distraction.

 Here is what you can do to eliminate distractions: